johngoldin/apero-clean2/content/blog/2017-03-07-an-american-walking-in-britain.md

 slug: "am-walker-1"
 aliases:
     - /2017/03/am_walker_1/
-exceerpt: 'Tips on country walking in Britain from the point of view of an American.
+excerpt: 'Tips on country walking in Britain from the point of view of an American.
 The first of three parts.'
 categories:
   - British Walking
 ---